rapid7/pdf-renderer/README.md

 #### PDF_RENDERER_KEY
 Default Value: (string) `JKNV29t8yYEy21TO0UzvDsX2KgiWrOVy`
-Description: defines the key used to encrypt the pdf files while at rest
+Description: defines the key used to encrypt the zip files while at rest

 #### PDF_RENDERER_STORAGE_DIRECTORY
 Default Value: (string) `/tmp/pdf-renderer`
-Description: defines the directory in which the encrypted pdfs are temporarily stored
+Description: defines the directory in which the encrypted zip files are temporarily stored

 #### FILE_RETENTION_DURATION
 Default Value: (string) `1h`